-Seeks to utilize and integrate the best of the harm reduction, traditional, and scientific treatment approaches to create an effective and compassionate model for the treatment of drug and alcohol addictions;
+Seeks to utilize and integrate the best of the harm reduction, psychological, medical, and social treatment approaches to create an effective and compassionate model for the treatment of drug and alcohol addictions;

 Embraces the states of abstinence, moderation, or non-addictive use as the ultimate, if not necessarily the immediate, goal of the treatment process;

 Understands that while some patients will make rapid and dramatic changes, others will need a slow process of change and healing;